joergen7/cuneiform-atom/README.md

-# cuneiform-sublime
+# cuneiform-syntax-highlight
-Syntax highlighting for Cuneiform in Sublime Text 3
+Syntax highlighting for Cuneiform

+## Sublime Text 3

 Save the file `Cuneiform.sublime-syntax` in your home directory under